Consensys/UniversalToken-extendable/documentation/docs/extensions/building-extensions.md

     import {TokenExtension, TransferData} from "@consensys-software/UniversalToken/extensions/TokenExtension.sol";

-Once you have thesee imported, you can create a new contract that inherits from `TokenExtension` with an empty constructor and override the `initialize` function
+Once you have these imported, you can create a new contract that inherits from `TokenExtension` with an empty constructor and override the `initialize` function

     import {TokenExtension, TransferData} from "@consensys-software/UniversalToken/extensions/TokenExtension.sol";